JetBrains/teamcity-documentation/topics/manually-configuring-reporting-coverage.md

 <td>

-Full path to NCover installation folder.
+Full path to the NCover installation directory.

 </td>